xogroup/values/README.md

 ## Motivation

-At our bi-annual tech summit, held in Fall of 2016, we identified that our organization lacked consistent principles at the foundation of our decisions and interactions.
-As a result, we realized that we did not have enough:
+At our bi-annual tech summit in 2016, we identified that our organization lacked consistent principles at the foundation of our decisions and interactions.
+As a result, we did not have enough:

 * Direct challenges of decisions and ideas - especially those communicated from higher up
 * Passionate pursuit of organic initiatives that impact our users